 When you configure PIM for an interface, you can select BSR Border when the interface on the firewall is at an enterprise boundary facing away from the enterprise network.
 The BSR Border setting prevents the firewall from sending RP candidacy BSR messages outside the LAN.
 In the following illustration, BSR Border is enabled for the interface facing the LAN and that interface has the highest priority.
 If the virtual router has both a static RP and a dynamic RP (learned from the BSR), you can specify whether the static RP should override the learned RP for a group when you configure the local, static RP.

-In order for PIM Sparse Mode to notify the RP that it has traffic to send down a shared tree, the RP must be aware of the source.
+For PIM Sparse Mode to notify the RP that it has traffic to send down a shared tree, the RP must be aware of the source.
 The host notifies the RP that it is sending traffic to a multicast group address when the designated router (DR) encapsulates the first packet from the host in a PIM Register message and unicasts the packet to the RP on its local network.
 The DR also forwards Prune messages from a receiver to the RP.
 The RP maintains the list of IP addresses of sources that are sending to a multicast group and the RP can forward multicast packets from sources.

 Why do the routers in a PIM domain need a DR?